1994–95 Los Angeles Lakers season: Off-season

+Regular season

-The Lakers struggled with a 3–5 start to the regular season, but then won ten of their next twelve games, and held a 29–16 record at the All-Star break.
+Under Harris, and with the addition of Ceballos and Jones, the Lakers struggled with a 3–5 start to the regular season, but then won ten of their next twelve games, and later on held a 29–16 record at the All-Star break.
 Despite losing seven of their final eight games of the season, the Lakers finished in third place in the Pacific Division with a 48–34 record, earned the fifth seed in the Western Conference, and returned to the NBA playoffs after a one-year absence.
-Harris was named the NBA Coach of the Year, after leading his team to a 15-win improvement over the previous season.
+Harris was named the NBA Coach of the Year, after leading the Lakers to a 15-game improvement over the previous season.

 Ceballos averaged 21.7 points and 8.0 rebounds per game, but only played 58 games due to a thumb injury, while second-year star Nick Van Exel averaged 16.9 points and 8.3 assists per game, and led the Lakers with 183 three-point field goals, and Vlade Divac provided the team with 16.0 points, 10.4 rebounds, 1.4 steals and 2.2 blocks per game.
 In addition, Jones contributed 14.0 points and 2.0 steals per game, and was named to the NBA All-Rookie First Team, but only played 64 games due to a shoulder injury, and Elden Campbell provided with 12.5 points, 6.1 rebounds and 1.8 blocks per game.
 Off the bench, Anthony Peeler contributed 10.4 points per game, while Sedale Threatt averaged 9.5 points and 4.2 assists per game, second-year forward George Lynch provided with 6.1 points per game, Tony Smith contributed 5.6 points per game, and Sam Bowie averaged 4.6 points and 4.3 rebounds per game.

 During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Ceballos was selected for the 1995 NBA All-Star Game, as a member of the Western Conference All-Star team, but did not participate due to injury; it was his first and only All-Star selection.
 Meanwhile, Jones was selected for the NBA Rookie Game, as a member of the Green team; Jones scored 25 points along with 4 assists and 6 steals, and was named the Rookie Game's Most Valuable Player, despite the Green team losing to the White team in overtime, 83–79.
 In addition, second-year forward Antonio Harvey participated in the NBA Slam Dunk Contest.

-Ceballos also finished in fifteenth place in Most Valuable Player voting, while Jones finished in fourth place in Rookie of the Year voting, and Ceballos, Van Exel and Divac all finished tied in ninth place in Most Improved Player voting.
+Ceballos also finished in 15th place in Most Valuable Player voting, while Jones finished in fourth place in Rookie of the Year voting, and Ceballos, Van Exel and Divac all finished tied in ninth place in Most Improved Player voting.

-In the Western Conference First Round of the 1995 NBA playoffs, the Lakers lost Game 1 to the 4th-seeded Seattle SuperSonics on the road, 96–71, but would win the next three games, thus the series.
-However, they would lose in the Western Conference Semi-finals to the San Antonio Spurs in six games.
+The Lakers finished 23rd in the NBA in home-game attendance, with an attendance of 591,125 at the Great Western Forum during the regular season, which was the fifth-lowest in the league.